Skip to content

 “This is Alex.
 Alex is one of our Peer Place students.
 We are just so proud of him,” gushed Jerry Wooley, associate pastor.
 “Here’s his fan club sitting over here, a big crowd of our special needs group.”
 Rios responded to the crowd by pumping his fist.

-Among those in the baptistry with Rios and Wooley were Misty Valencourt, Rios’ teacher with Peer Place, a weekday program for adults over the age of 22 with developmental and learning disabilities.
+Among those in the baptistry with Rios and Wooley were Misty Valencourt, Rios’ teacher with Peer Place, a weekday program for adults aged 22 and older with developmental and learning disabilities.
 Wooley explained that Rios is non-verbal and Valencourt would help interpret Rios’ profession of faith.

 Decision time